kyletolle/the-mechanism-collection/index.md

 crucible.
 These agents neither consequence nor reaction.
 A force of their own to tune, adjust, and modify.
 Persistence.
 The Song had always refined itself, yet the Animate surged and these empowered entities synthesized and effected change as yet impossible.
-The tumult and its turmoil thrashing energies.
+The tumult and its turmoil thrashing energies and melodies.
 Each piece playing individually, yet accompanying all others.

 More foam accumulated as waves breached upon sands.
 And more sparked and lived.
 Each being shaped the Song and progressed in its own manner.
 Some